arnasmat/BlockchainTechnologies/README.md

 ## AI Assistance

-AI was primarily used for assistance and help understanding certain functionality such as UTXOs in bitcoin, not for code generation.
+AI was primarily used for assistance and help understanding certain functionality such as UTXOs in bitcoin as well as c++ paradigms like atomic<bool> fields in mutlithreading or singletons, but not for code generation.

 ---